Koblenz to Metz

 Day 1: Koblenz

-On a morning sail, you cross the first lock and enter the Moselle and are dropped off at the foot of the hills where the Burg Eltz is hidden.
+On a morning sail we cross the first lock and enter the Moselle!
+Drop off gives us a headstart to the foot of the hills where the Burg Eltz is hidden.
 Untouched by wars or fires, you will find this beautiful castle worth the effort of walking to it.
-The included guided tour here takes you back through the ages.
-After your visit, you continue cycling to Cochem, the most visited village on the Moselle River.
-It is bustling and characteristic Mosel town with steep wine-clad mountains, wooded hills, an impressive castle, and a picturesque square with beautiful timber-framed houses and cafes.
+The guided tour takes you back through the ages.
+This is the best castle ever.
+After our visit, we continue cycling to Cochem, the most visited village on the Moselle River.
+A bustling and characteristic Mosel town with steep wine-clad mountains, wooded hills, an impressive castle and a picturesque square with beautiful timber-framed houses and cafes.
 Time for a Moselle wine!Day 3: Cochem - Zell - Bernkastel, 31 mi.
 (50 km)

-In the early morning, while you are having breakfast, the Iris sails to the medieval village known as the Sleeping Beauty on the Mosel.
-Lovely Beilstein has been the backdrop for many German films.
-You will have the chance to see the venerated and rare relic, the Black Madonna, in the chapel of the Carmelite Monastery overlooking the valley.
-After the visit, your bike route follows the river upstream passing the steepest vineyards in the world to arrive in Zell, a beautiful hamlet where the river slices through slate mountains in dramatic oxbows and S turns.
-This is home to Zeller Schwarze Katz (Black Cat) , a legendary Mosel Wine.
-The route then leads to Traben-Trarbach, featuring world-class Art Nouveau architecture.
-This village was important in the international wine trade during the 19th century.
-From here, you cruise to Bernkastel-Kues, a good size village with something for everyone.
-Wine aficionados will be in paradise.
-You will also find great shopping and most importantly, ice cream!
-Showing off one of the prettiest town squares in Germany, its timber-frame buildings date back to the 1400s!
-The castle ruins on the hill are lit at night and provide a lovely ambiance for an evening stroll along the river.Day 4: Bernkastel & Rails to Trails Maare Mosel, 28 mi.
-(45 km)
+In the early morning, while you are having breakfast, the IRIS sails to the village known as the Sleeping Beauty on the Mosel.
+It’s a precious medieval village next to our mooring pier.
+You can’t imagine a prettier place.
+Beilstein has been the backdrop for many German films.
+You will have the chance to see the venerated and rare relic the Black Madonna in the chapel of the Carmelite Monastery overlooking the valley.
+Superb photo ops here.
+After the visit, our bike journey follows the river upstream passing the steepest vineyards in the world to arrive in Zell, a beautiful hamlet where the river slices through slate mountains in dramatic oxbows and S turns.
+Zeller Schwarze Katz (black cat) is a legendary Mosel Wine.
+Continuing onto Traben-Trarbach, this town features world-class Art Nouveau architecture that proves its great importance in international wine trade during the 19th century.
+From here we cruise to Bernkastel-Kues, the darling of the famed middle Mosel.
+This is Valhalla for Riesling aficionados.
+A good size village with great shopping, wine bars and ice cream.
+One of the prettiest town squares with timber-frame buildings dating back to the 1400s!
+The castle ruins on the hill are base-lit at night.
+An evening stroll along the river is a must…words can’t describe the feeling of Old Europe.Day 4: Daun - Bernkastel, Rails to Trail Mare Mosel, 31 (50 km)

-Leaving the river and vineyards behind, a bus transfer will take you up to an agricultural region called the Eifel (and yes, there is a connection to the famed Parisian tower).
-From here, it’s an exhilarating ride mostly downhill along a rails-to-trails path.
-It will be the ride of a lifetime for many, through German forests and former train tunnels, over bridges, and around small lakes formed from volcano craters eons ago.
-After the last tunnel, you can relax in the small village, enjoying ice cream on the terraces.
-This day will surely be remembered as a highlight of your bike and boat tour.Day 5: Bernkastel - Trier, 31 mi.
+This morning we leave the river and vineyards behind.
+We bus you UP to an agricultural region called the Eifel (and yes, there is a connection to the famed Parisian tower).
+From here, it’s an exhilarating ride for the most part downhill along a rails-to-trails path.
+Amazing!
+It will be the ride of a lifetime for many—through German forests and former train tunnels, over bridges and around small lakes formed from volcano craters eons ago.
+After the last tunnel, we have a break in a little local town where you will love to have an icecream on the terraces, well deserved!
+This day is the highlight of our biking-experiences.Day 5: Bernkastel - Pfalzel, 31 mi.
 (50 km)

-After vibrant Trier, your path leads to a place that’s a throw-back in time.
+After vibrant Trier, our path leads us to a place that’s a throw-back in time.
 The name Saarburg means “fortress on the river Saar” to give you a hint of what to expect there.
 The ruins date back to the 10th century, a summer palace for the Archbishops of Trier—powerful men and power brokers in the Holy Roman Empire.
-You will love Saarburg.
-There’s a natural, steep drop between the “upper and lower” towns, but they connect by a high waterfall.
+We love Saarburg.
+There’s a natural, steep drop between the “upper and lower” towns, but they’re connect by a high waterfall.
 Town fathers back in the 1300s diverted a local river to run through the center so they’d have access to water to fight fires quickly and have continual energy to run their mills.
 All of this is well-preserved in the 17th-18th century homes that cling to the hillside.
-It’s medieval German engineering at its best.Day 7: Saarburg - Remich (Luxembourg), 31 mi.
+It’s medieval German engineering at its best.Day 8: Saarburg - Remich (Luxembourg), 31 mi.
 (50 km)

-Leaving, Germany and Luxembourg behind , it is off to France.
+Leaving, Germany and Luxembourg behind, it is off to France.
 You pass the fortress high up on the rocky outcrop, one of the palaces inhabited by the powerful Dukes of Lorraine.
 The route is lovely French countryside, riparian landscapes, and tiny villages.
-You ride past wheat fields and pastures of white cows (charolais) praised for their strength as draft animals and excellent meat.
-Thionville was the center of the steel industry until the 1980s.
+You ride past wheat fields and pastures of white cows (Charolais) praised for their strength as draft animals and excellent meat.
+Thionville was the centre of the steel industry until the 1980s.
 That might sound modern and industrial, but the city is ancient.
-The historic center reveals medieval ramparts, lovely gardens, old streets, and St.Maximin basilica which houses one of the finest organs in the world.
-Thionville is also part of the infamous Maginot line, an enormous defense network of forts and bunkers built between World Wars against the Germans.
+The historic centre reveals medieval ramparts, lovely gardens, old streets, and St.Maximin basilica which houses one of the finest organs in the world.
+Thionville is also part of the infamous Maginot line, an enormous defence network of forts and bunkers built between World Wars against the Germans.
 It failed miserably—one of the worst military strategies ever conceived.
 After spending millions on it, the Germans simply marched around in their Blitzkrieg warfare style.
-You experience the last leg of the itinerary on board the Iris, cruising on to Metz, another ancient city strategically situated on a Roman trading route.
-St.Etienne Cathedral is the 3rd largest gothic church in France with flying buttresses and Marc Chagall stained glass windows.
-Metz is full of stunning architecture, flowers, and great cafes.Day 9: Departure
+You experience the last leg of the day onboard the Iris, cruising on to Metz.Day 10: Metz -Jouy-aux-Arches-Metz 10 mi.
+(17 km)

 Inclusions